Last Updated: 4 September 2020 09:15

 Scottish Water’s priority is the provision of water and waste water services to its customers across the country.

-As the spread of Covid-19 (Coronavirus) develops, we are focused on ensuring we do everything possible to keep the water flowing whilst maintaining the wellbeing, safety and health of our employees and our customers.
+As we progress through Phase 3 of the route map for moving out of lockdown, we remain focused on ensuring we do everything possible to keep the water flowing whilst maintaining the wellbeing, safety and health of our employees and our customers.

 Water UK has published a guide for businesses on recovering drinking water supplies after a prolonged period of inactivity.
 It can be found here.

-Following the issue of WICS Deferral Scheme consultation on 4 May, Scottish Water has worked with the Commission and the CMA to develop more detailed guidance for Licensed Providers on how to use the Wholesale Charges Deferral Scheme and how it will operate in practice.
-Please see below a working draft guidance document setting out:
+Following the confirmation of WICS Deferral Scheme in May, Scottish Water has worked with the Commission and the CMA to develop more detailed guidance for Licensed Providers on how to use the Wholesale Charges Deferral Scheme.
+Please see below a guidance document setting out:

 - the application process